with Karen Simmons

 An exploration of still life oil painting through the lens of both modern, contemporary and historical work.

-In this class we will explore of the endless potential of still life as a subject.
+In this class we will explore the endless potential of inanimates as inspiration.

 Still life allows the artist to look carefully, intensively even, and take the time to find the beauty, poetry and meaning in common objects.

-Historically, artists have used still life compositions as a vehicle for symbolism and meaning, as a demonstration of skill, and as a spring point for an exploration of color, composition and paint.
+Historically, artists have used still life compositions as a vehicle for symbolism and meaning, as a demonstration of skill, or as a spring point for an exploration of color, composition and paint, sometimes all of the above.
 In this contemporary studio, we will look at all these traditions, learn from them, and reinterpret into our own expression.

-This class is about what we choose to see and show, and how we can share that through the flexible medium of oil paint.
+This is a class open to all levels, and goals.
+It is about what we choose to see and show, and how we can share that through the flexible medium of oil paint.
+Still life lends itself to both the beginner, as well as experienced painters.
 The class is limited to 10 people and there will be plenty of time for individualized conversations and assistance.
-We will have a supportive discussion/critique at the end of class, with the open possibility of guest critiques.
+We will have a supportive discussion/critique at the end of class, with the open possibility of guest crits.

 For more information about our classes and to register for a class, you may also telephone us at 860.868.2878 or email us at email@example.com.